-Members were reminded of the DEA funding programme which for the financial year 2018/2019 had budget provision of £50,000 per District Electoral Area (DEA).
+Members are reminded of the DEA funding programme which for the financial year 2018/2019 has budget provision of £50,000 per District Electoral Area (DEA).

-At a workshop with Members on 15 March 2018, the allocation of the DEA budgets for the financial year 2018/19 was agreed as detailed in the circulated schedule of projects.
+At a workshop with Members on 15 March 2018, the allocation of the DEA budgets for the financial year 2018/19 was agreed as detailed in the enclosed schedule of projects.
 In summary: